AUAShen/vConv/demo.md

 ```
 1. Read in the fasta file;
 2. Encode the read sequences into an N\*L\*4 tensor (the tensor of positive samples), where N is the number of reads and L is the length of each read;
-3. Generate negative samples by shuffling the reads while preserving the distribution of dinucleotides and encode them into another N\*4\*L tensor (the tensor of negative samples); and
+3. Generate negative samples by shuffling the reads while preserving the distribution of dinucleotides and encode them into another N\*4\*L tensor (the tensor of negative samples);
-4. Mix the two tensors and divided them into the training and test set.
+4. Mix the two tensors and divided them into the training and test sets.

 ## Build and train vConv-based neural network